-Here are 6 tips for keeping your workers safe.
+Here are 6 tips for keeping your workers safe

 The danger of falling—and being fatally injured—while working off a roof top is inescapable in construction.
 Compliance with OSHA (The Occupational Safety and Health Act) regulations, along with attention to worker awareness and training, should be a given for any reputable construction company, or building owner.

-OSHA regards skylights as a hole in your roof.
+skylights are a hole in your roof

 OSHA makes each employer responsible for furnishing employees “a place of employment which (is) free from recognized Hazards.”
 Toward this end, skylights have their own set of OSHA regulations, which can be briefly summarized as:

 - 29 CFR §1910.23(a)(4): Every skylight floor opening and hole must be guarded by a standard skylight screen or a fixed standard railing on all exposed sides.

 - 29 CFR §1910.23 (e)(8): Skylight screens must withstand a load of 200 pounds applied perpendicular at any one area of the screen, won’t break the glass below them under ordinary loads or impact and will be constructed of grillwork with openings not more than 4 inches long or slate-work with openings not more than 2 inches wide with length unrestricted.

 - 29 CFR §1910.23 (e)(8): Employers must provide fall protection systems, inspect walking and working surfaces for strength and structural integrity and protect workers from falling through holes (including skylights) more than 6 feet above lower levels by personal fall arrest systems, covers or guardrail systems.

 Poor rooftop safety can mean fines, injuries, or death